Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 ### Related to eTaSL

 ### Defining your own states

-The [Generator][yasmin_etasl.yasmin_ticking.Generator] class uses a python generator to define a TickingState.
+To implement a TickingState, you have to implement:

+- `def entry(self, blackboard: Blackboard) -> str`  called when execute() is called for the first time. returns an outcome but has one additional outcome CONTINUE that indicates its preference to directly call `doo()` after its return, without a tick.
+- `def doo(self, blackboard: Blackboard) -> str` called for the duration of the task, as long as you return TICKING
+- `def exit(self) -> str`: should call `return super().exit()` at the end, is guaranteed to be called after the last time that execute() was called.
+- `def reset(self)->None:`  should call `super().exit()` at the end: to reset the state *and its children*.
+- `def accept(self, visitor:Visitor)` calls `pre` on the visitor, calls accept(visitor) on all its children, and then calls `post` on the visitor.

+To facilitate the definition of tickingStates, you can use [Python generators](https://www.geeksforgeeks.org/generators-in-python/), for this the [Generator][yasmin_etasl.yasmin_ticking.Generator] class is defined.
 This allows to define TickingStates using a python generator method `co_execute(self, blackboard:Blackboard)`.
 This routine has to regularly yield control using a `yield <outcom>` statement.
 This makes it easy to specify a TickingState.

+Keep in mind that the `reset` and `accept` methods still need to be defined when the state has children (otherwise the default implementations are sufficient)

+!!!
+Warning
+    Forgetting to implement these methods can lead to silent failures.
+Even worse, the state will work the first time, but not the second time.

+!!!
+Warning
+    Outside code that repeately calls a state-machine has to call `reset` itself before calling the state-machine.

+For the **common use cases** of a Generator with **one child state** and a Generator with a **list of child states** implementations are provided that implement `reset` and `accept` for you:
+[GeneratorWithState][yasmin_etasl.yasmin_ticking.GeneratorWithState] and
-[GeneratorWithState][yasmin_etasl.yasmin_ticking.GeneratorWithState] and [GeneratorWithList][yasmin_etasl.yasmin_ticking.GeneratorWithLists] are generic implementations to be uses to subclass from while implementing states with one or multiple underlying states.
+[GeneratorWithList][yasmin_etasl.yasmin_ticking.GeneratorWithLists] are generic implementations to be uses to subclass from while implementing states with one or multiple underlying states.

+!!!
+Recommendation
+    Look a a few implementations such as `WaitFor`,`Repeat`, `Concurrent`